steveloughran/kerberos_and_hadoop/sections/ugi.md

 1. Handles the initial login process, using any environmental `kinit`-ed tokens or a keytab.
 1. Spawn off a thread to renew the TGT
-1. Provides an operation for-on demand verification/re-init of kerberos tickets details before issuing a request.
+1. Support an operation for-on demand verification/re-init of kerberos tickets details before issuing a request.
+1. Appear in stack traces which warn the viewer of security related trouble.

-## UGI strengths
+## UGI Strengths

 * It's one place for almost all Kerberos/User authentication to live.
 * Being fairly widely used, once you've learned it, your knowledge works through the entire Hadoop stack.

-## UGI troublespots
+## UGI Troublespots

 * It's a singleton.
 Don't expect to have one "real user" per process.
 This does sort of makes sense.
 Even a single service has its "service" identity; as the